ramchaik/aether/README.md

 ![DEMO](docs/aether-demo.gif)

 ## Features ✨

-- Easy deployment from public Git repositories
+- One-click deployments from Git repositories 🖱️
-- Automatic builds and deployments
+- Automatic build and deployment pipeline 🔄
-- Real-time log streaming
+- Real-time log streaming for easy debugging 📊
-- Serverless architecture
-- Microservices-based design
-- Efficient inter-service communication using gRPC
-- Intelligent auto-scaling with HPA and KEDA
+- Scalable infrastructure that grows with your needs 📈
-- Comprehensive monitoring with Prometheus and Grafana
+- Comprehensive monitoring and analytics 🔍
+- Zero-configuration required for most projects ⚙️

 ## Tech Stack 🛠️